marcusoftnet/marcusoftnet.github.io/_posts/2014-03-26-setting-up-complete-node-development.md

 #### Install VirtualBox on your host

 Now that you have everything downloaded, first install VirtualBox on your host system.
 This is your typical "Next, Next, Next, Wait, Finish"-installation and I will not say much about that.
-Just doubleclick the "VirtualBox-yada-yada-yada-Win.exe" file you downloaded and you should be fine.
+Just double click the "VirtualBox-yada-yada-yada-Win.exe" file you downloaded and you should be fine.

 #### Create your virtual machine